slsa-framework/slsa/docs/spec/v1.0/verifying_systems.md

 -  Administration
     -  What are they ways an employee can use privileged access to influence a build or provenance generation?
 Examples: physical access, terminal access, access to cryptographic secrets
     -  What controls are in place to detect or prevent the employee from abusing such access?
-Examples: two-person approvals, audit logging
+Examples: two-person approvals, audit logging, workload identities
     -  Roughly how many employees have such access?
     -  How are privileged accounts protected?
 Examples: two-factor authentication, client device security policies
     -  What plans do you have for recovering from security incidents and system outages?
 Are they tested?
 How frequently?